indykiss/ranking_scraper/README.md

 How do I want the gem to function?

 Books!
-Scraping a book site for book name, availability, and price.
+Scraping a book site for book name and price.

 # RankingScraper